Institute in Basic Life Principles: IBLP Teachings

-One of IBLP's core teachings is the idea of "umbrellas of authority".
-God is the largest umbrella, the father is directly under that, then his wife, and finally their children.
-The idea is that if each person stays under their umbrella, then nothing bad can happen to them, but if something bad does happen to you, it is because you moved out from under your umbrella.
+IBLP teaches a version of Biblical patriarchy through what Gothard termed "umbrellas of authority": God is the largest umbrella, the husband/father is directly under that, then the wife/mother, and finally the child(ren).
+The idea is that if each person stays under their authority's umbrella, then nothing bad can happen to them, but if something bad does happen to them, it is because they moved out from under their umbrella, or that the umbrella (of the father/mother) had a "leak" due to "secret sin" causing harm to those under them.